 To get to Ehime from Tokyo, an airplane ride from Haneda takes around an hour.
 From Matsuyama , take the Yosan Limited Express Ishizuchi line to Imabari.
 It will take 40 minutes.

 By train from the Honshu, take the Sanyo Shinkansen to Okayama.
 Transfer to the Shiokaze Limited Express, which will get you to Imabari in about two and a half hours.
 If you want to cycle the Shimanami Kaido , leave a day for the ride from Onomichi City in Hiroshima Prefecture to Imabari.

 Imabari is home to the Shimanami Kaido , a series of nine bridges stretching across the islands of the Seto Inland Sea to Hiroshima prefecture.
 The 60-kilometer cycling route takes you through idyllic landscapes with pine and mikan orange lined mountains and the swirling, hypnotic whirlpools of the Kurushima Strait.
 You can choose to cycle the entire route or just complete one of the many routes around the islands.

 Oshima, Hakata, and Omishima are the first three islands of the Shimanami Kaido route, which belong to Ehime Prefecture.
 Each island is also accessible by bus or boat.
 All have numerous hiking spots, their own specialty ice cream and an abundance of unique places to visit.

-On Oshima, visit the Yoshiumi Rose Gardens before heading to the Murakami Suigun Museum, a fascinating look into the history of pirates in these waters.
+On Oshima, visit the Yoshiumi Rose Gardens before heading to the Murakami Kaizoku Museum, a fascinating look into the history of the Murakami Kaizoku (seafarers) in these waters.
 You can also experience the fastest sea currents in Japan on a boat ride next to the museum.